-Budgeted cost: £ 1465
+Budgeted cost: £ 1080

 Activity Evidence that supports this approach Challenge number(s) addressed Chrome books purchased for any new PP children During the first lockdown it was evident that many families were unable to access online provision.
 These children were not engaged with learning and made less progress than other children.
 This was mainly due to lack of devices for a whole family to use.
-4,5 Financial support for music tuition Improved self-esteem.
+4,5 Financial support for music tuition Improved self-esteem and concentration.
 Increased opportunities to perform and feel successful 3,4 Support for extended services including clubs.
 Improved social skills and social interaction.
 Better attendance and participation in extracurricular activities and residential trips.
-Opportunity to join Summer Club and access 1:1 learning to avoid the 'summer dip' 1,2,3,4,5 Improve attendance 6
+Opportunity to join Summer Club and access 1:1 learning to avoid the 'summer dip' 1,2,3,4,5 Improve attendance Better attendance leads to better academic outcomes 6 Val Values: truth, courage compassion and endurance.

-Total budgeted cost: £14465
+Total budgeted cost: £13080